 David’s short career as a professional cricketer ignited a passion for exploring high performance.

 He took this interest further, studying psychology and an MSc in sport psychology to become a specialist performance psychologist.
 He worked for almost a decade with England Cricket before starting a consultancy role with Wolves in 2013.

 David’s role with Wolves spans from academy to first team, working closely with coaching and support staff to develop footballers who are able to handle the psychological rigors of top flight sport.

 Dr Matthew Perry

 MBChB (Birmingham); MRCGP; DRCOG MSc (Warwick); MSc (Bath)

-He has a Masters in Sports and Exercise Medicine from Bath with his dissertation on Circadian Rhythms.
+He has a Masters in Sports and Exercise Medicine from Bath University and has a special interest in ultrasound imaging.

-He is also a founding member of the Faculty of Sports and Exercise Medicine and the Premier League Doctors Association and has worked with the England Under 19s in the European Championships.
+He is a founder member of the Faculty of Sports and Exercise Medicine and the Premier League Doctors Association and has worked with the England Under 19s in the European Championships.

 Dr Chris Tomlinson

 Chris joined Wolves in 2012 having previously spent eight years at Shrewsbury Town as Club Doctor.
 He works with all first team and development group players and is the pitch-side doctor at all development group fixtures.